RoMonforte/SimpsonsAPI/README.md

 | :---:   | :---:   |
 | admin | Permission to anything. |
 | helper  | Permission to create and edit characters, episodes and locations. |

+## 🔨🔧 CURRENTLY WORKING ON:

+   * If you create a character with a first eppisode id that doesn't exist the app crash! 🔴
+   * Frontend page for login! 🔴
+   * Add more characters, episodes and locations! 🔴 (Feel free to ask for a helper user to enrich the db).